Microsoft Remote Desktop vs AnyDesk

 AnyDesk

 For an alternative to RDP, consider AnyDesk.
-AnyDesk is similar to other commonly used products like TeamViewer – however AnyDesk is much faster.
+AnyDesk is similar to other commonly used products like TeamViewer – however, AnyDesk is much faster.

-As its name indicates – AnyDesk lets you gain remote control anywhere, anytime and from any desktop provided the software is installed.
+As its name indicates – AnyDesk lets you gain remote control anywhere, anytime, and from any desktop provided the software is installed.
 AnyDesk is free for personal use, with various pricing options available for business users.

 AnyDesk is lightweight – only 2.8MB and it allows you to collaborate online with the option to record sessions.
-You have full control to own and control your own network with high-speed performance.
+You have full control to own and control your network with high-speed performance.

 Interface Comparison

 Both RDP and AnyDesk offer a user-friendly interface.
-The visuals are good on both applications and images are crisp and clear.
+The visuals are good on both applications and the images are crisp and clear.
 When connecting to a mobile device, the user experience is the same as when connecting to a remote desktop computer.

 Operating Systems